dillydill123/inventory-setups/README.md

 ![Green Plus Button](readme_images_and_gifs/create_new_setup.gif)

 ### Overview Panel

 The overview panel contains all the setups and options to manipulate them.

 #### Viewing a Setup

 You can view the setup by clicking on the view setups button (the eye icon).
-You can see that your inventory, equipment, rune pouch (if present), spellbook, additional filtered items (explained later) and notes are saved in the setup.
+You can see that your inventory, equipment, rune and bolt pouch (if present), spellbook, additional filtered items (explained later) and notes are saved in the setup.

 ![View Setup](readme_images_and_gifs/view_setup_button.png)